 People working in the sector may be based anywhere around the world, whether that's in field work in a rural Nepalese village or in a major international city like London or Nairobi.
 In the UK, international development positions are mainly found in London and southern England.

-Roles with government aid agencies are often found in capital cities, such as with the Department for International Development (DfID) – the government body that funds ICS.
-DfID has a broad range of roles available for those later in their careers.
-As is the case with many other aid organisations, you’ll often need to have a few years of work experience behind you.
-It has two offices in the UK: in London and in East Kilbride, Scotland.
+Roles with government aid agencies are often found in capital cities, such as with the Foreign, Commonwealth and Development Office (FCDO) – the government body that funds ICS.
+The FCDO has a broad range of roles available for those later in their careers.
+As is the case with many other aid organisations, you’ll often need to have a few years of work experience behind you

 If you’re beginning your job search, there are many sites that you can look at to find opportunities.
 We would recommend setting up alerts, so you’ll be automatically notified when a new role becomes available that meets your requirements.
 Start with these: